DylanLacey/dashi/README.md

 ## Fun and Exciting Known Bugs
 * Only works for desktop platforms
-* Does not know how to give elements unique names or refer to new elements (This is being worked on in a branch but is a hideous mess)
-* Only knows how to create a session, open a webpage, find an element or quit.
+* Only works for finding, `send_keys`, booting and quitting a session.
 Concept: The proof of it.
+* Gives elements random names!

 ## Future Features
 * DSL for new languages
-* Ability to construct slightly more complex language ... constructs, like Spin Asserts & fluent operations:
+* Ability to construct slightly more complex language constructs, like Spin Asserts & fluent operations:
   `driver.find_element(:id, 'rad_button').click
 * Mobile platforms
-* Spiders!
+* Spiders!  :spider: